A complete guide to Chinese Shar Pei dogs

 Health and Care

-Feeding: It is recommended that Shar Pei owners feed their dogs two small meals a day, rather than one large meal.
+Feeding: It is recommended that owners feed their dogs two small meals a day, rather than one large meal.
 This can help reduce begging behaviors and decrease the chance of bloat.

-Grooming: Shar Pei dogs are very clean and require only minimal grooming.
+Grooming: Typically these dogs are very clean and require only minimal grooming.
 Regular brushing, along with an occasional bath and nail clipping, should do the trick.

-Exercise: Daily exercise is essential, as Shar Pei dogs can misbehave if they become bored or restless.
+Exercise: Daily exercise is essential, as they can misbehave if they become bored or restless.

 Health Problems: This breed is often prone to kidney failure.
 Skin issues are also common, although it is a misconception that they are caused by wrinkled skin (in actuality, they are hereditary and have nothing to do with wrinkles).